Central Region, Portugal: History

-The modern region matches up roughly with the boundaries of the historical Beira Province, as well as the Oeste in former Estremadura and Médio Tejo in former Ribatejo.
+The modern region matches up roughly with the boundaries of the historical Beira Province.
 Beira was an historical province of Portugal and its name was used by the heirs to the Portuguese throne during the monarchy period, before 1910.
 The princes were known as the Princes of Beira.

+Since 2024, Oeste in historical Estremadura and Médio Tejo in historical Ribatejo are part of the new NUTS II Oeste e Vale do Tejo region.

 Historic villages

 Along the region's mountainous border with Spain are a series of fortresses and castles that once protected the country from its many invaders.
 Over the centuries, Moors, Christians, Spaniards and Portuguese have all tried to take these villages, but their higher elevations usually gave them a distinct advantage.
 On that border, the more than one dozen fortified frontier villages beckon today's visitors to come explore a 900-year history — full of the heroism, epic battles and romance upon which Portugal struggled to become a nation.
 Today, Portugal boasts the longest-standing border in all of Europe.In these rural border villages, ancient rituals and religious festivals remain popular.
 Visitors can sample them and partake in the traditional foods of that area, such as cheese, sausages, and mountain honey.

 In the fortress town of Almeida, a walk through the narrow cobbled streets can lead a visitor to the ruins of a once mighty 12-pointed fortress.
 One of Portugal's many Pousadas— an historic property turned into an inn— is located in Almeida.

 In the town of Castelo Rodrigo, a memorial stone marks the place of a fierce battle in 1664, and visitors can view the remains of the castle and its keep, as well as a palace.
 The town also has a small Gothic church.
 Near Castelo Mendo stands an intricate stone bridge built by the Romans.